MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/azure-dev-cli-ref.md

 ## Features to be added in the future

 ### `debug`
-(COMING) `az dev debug` starts debugging the application locally.
+(COMING) `azd debug` starts debugging the application locally.

 ### `diff`
-(COMING) `az dev diff` evaluates your local changes to resource definitions against what is currently provisioned to the cloud.
+(COMING) `azd diff` evaluates your local changes to resource definitions against what is currently provisioned to the cloud.

 ### `generate`
-(COMING) `az dev generate` produces boilerplate infrastructure as code assets, for example, CI/CD pipeline etc.
+(COMING) `azd generate` produces boilerplate infrastructure as code assets, for example, CI/CD pipeline etc.

 ### `login`
-(COMING) `az dev login` signs into the cloud platform.
+(COMING) `azd login` signs into the cloud platform.

 ### `run`
-(COMING) `az dev run` executes the application locally.
+(COMING) `azd run` executes the application locally.

 ### `test`
-(COMING) `az dev test` runs local unit tests.
+(COMING) `azd test` runs local unit tests.